No-Bake Peanut Butter Protein Balls

 • Vegan: Use maple syrup instead of honey.

-• Dairy-free: For a dairy-free chocolate peanut butter energy ball, use dairy-free mini chocolate chips – the semi-sweet mini chocolate chips from Enjoy Life are the best that I’ve tried.
+• Dairy-free: For a dairy-free chocolate peanut butter energy ball, use dairy-free mini chocolate chips.
+The semi-sweet mini chocolate chips from Enjoy Life are the best that I’ve tried.

-• Gluten-free: Make sure to get rolled oats that are labeled gluten-free.
+• Gluten-free: Make sure to get rolled oats that are labeled “certified” gluten-free.
 While oats are naturally gluten-free, not all containers of them are.

 • Chocolate chips: You can use normal chocolate chips, but the mini ones distribute the chocolate more evenly through each bite.

-How to Make No Bake Peanut Butter Chocolate Chip Oatmeal Energy Balls
+How to Make Peanut Butter Protein Balls

-• Step #1.
-Put all the ingredients in a medium mixing bowl and stir to combine well.
+1. Put all the ingredients in a medium mixing bowl and stir to combine well.

-• Step #2.
-Set the bowl in the fridge for 30 minutes to chill.
+2. Set the bowl in the fridge for 30 minutes to chill.

-• Step #3.
-Roll about a tablespoon of the energy bite mixture into a ball.
+3. Roll about a tablespoon of the energy bite mixture into a ball.

-• Step #4.
-Store in an airtight container in the fridge for up to 2 weeks or in the freezer for up to 3 months.
+4. Store in an airtight container in the fridge for up to 2 weeks or in the freezer for up to 3 months.

 Recipe FAQs